Remote PC Access allows an end user to log on remotely from virtually anywhere to the physical Windows PC in the office.

 Instruct users to download and install Citrix Receiver onto each client device they will use to access the office PC remotely.
 Citrix Receiver is available from http://www.citrix.com or the application distribution systems for supported mobile devices.

-Diagnostic information about Remote PC Access is written to the Windows Application Event log.
+The Delivery Controller writes the following diagnostic information about Remote PC Access to the Windows Application Event log.
 Informational messages are not throttled.
 Error messages are throttled by discarding duplicate messages.

 - 3300 (informational) - Machine added to catalog